How Anime Made Me Love My Full Black Self

 ADVERTISEMENT

-During my teens, I leaned more toward male-focused shonen anime and manga — an anime category traditionally made for boys ages 12 to 14 — so I never acknowledged the visual similarities between characters and myself in the way Leclerc and Mimi did.
-That is until I moved to the first Black neighborhood I ever lived in: Crown Heights, Brooklyn, New York.
+During my teens I leaned more toward male-focused shonen anime and manga — an anime category traditionally made for boys ages 12 to 14 — so I never acknowledged the visual similarities between characters and myself in the way Leclerc and Mimi did.
+That is, until I moved to the first Black neighbourhood I ever lived in: Crown Heights, Brooklyn, New York.

 I was 22 and a new graduate from the predominantly white University of Washington.
 You could smell the white suburbia radiating off me as I sat on a bench in Prospect Park and people-watched.
-Many of the Black women of Brooklyn rocked brightly colored hair, long acrylics, and flashy outfits on a casual Tuesday afternoon.
+Many of the Black women of Brooklyn rocked brightly coloured hair, long acrylics and flashy outfits on a casual Tuesday afternoon.
 They spoke with their chests and were the stars of their own stories.
-Something clicked: These Black women were the shonen anime protagonists I had idolized for years.
+Something clicked: These Black women were the shonen anime protagonists I had idolised for years.

 Advertisement